-- Bag/Box of Diapers
+- Bag of Diaper

 - Box of Wipes

 - Diaper ointment or baby powder if needed

-- Bottles prepared for feeding (Only for children under 1-year-old)
+- Bottles prepared for feeding

-- Extra formula to leave at center (Only for children under 1-year-old)
+- Extra formula to leave at center

-- Extra bottles if needed (Only for children under 1-year-old)
+- Extra bottles if needed

+- 2 spoons

+- Small plastic bowl

-- Light blanket / Sleep Sack
+- Light blanket

 - Bibs

 - Burp clothes

 - 2 compete sets of clothes (to be changed when the seasons change)

 - 2 pacifiers

 - A picture of your family

-All bottles, spoons, and bowls will be sent home daily (for children in the infant room who are not on the food program) to be washed every night.
+All bottles, spoons, and bowls will be sent home daily to be washed every night.
 There is a refrigerator located in the infant room to refrigerate bottles and food.
 All bedding will be sent home at the end of every week to be washed and returned the following week.
 PLEASE LABEL EVERYTHING.